jrenaud90/CyRK/README.md

 that are written in pure Python or njited numba, speeding up development time.
 The purpose of this package is to provide some functionality of [scipy's solve_ivp](https://docs.scipy.org/doc/scipy/reference/generated/scipy.integrate.solve_ivp.html) with improved performance.

-CyRK's [numba](https://numba.discourse.group/) (njit-safe) implementation is 8-20x faster than scipy's solve_ivp function (except for very long integrations).
+CyRK's [numba](https://numba.discourse.group/) (njit-safe) implementation is 10-100x faster than scipy's solve_ivp function.
 The [cython](https://cython.org/) implementation is 5-20x faster.
 The cython function is also largely pre-compiled which avoids most of the initial performance hit found with using the numba version.